 How can alternative Cannabis preparations be used to meet special physical needs and personal preferences?

 What are some small but important ways that Cannabis can help recapture fading or lost pleasures – enjoying memories, socializing with others, listening to music, eating and drinking, watching movies and reading.

 Caregivers deal every day with all the details that it takes to help keep the Cared-For person’s life running as smoothly as possible.
-It is truly remarkably most of them somehow marshal the energy needed to give the person they are caring for far more than just maintenance – they somehow manage to provide close human contact, trust, warmth and caring.
+It is truly remarkable that most of us somehow marshal the energy needed to give the person we are caring for far more than just maintenance – most caregivers somehow manage to provide close human contact, trust, warmth and caring.

 Dear Reader: I wrote the following words as the introduction to my book “Marijuana Foods” in 1982.
 For several years my life companion Lisle and I had been experimenting with Marijuana as a medicine and saw clearly that many sick people simply couldn’t stand the physical stress of inhaling smoke, even through a water pipe, which was the only smoking alternative back then.
 Not only that, but older people and non-smokers were almost completely cut off from the health benefits of Cannabis.
 Vaporizing technology was still decades away, and there was no such thing as the Internet for people to use to inform themselves.